 Contaminated dust from anthrax burial pits could now blow into populated areas.
 In 2001, the United States funded a decontamination effort that cost millions and focused on destroying anthrax spores still viable in the soil.
 That intervention happened because the danger was real and immediate, not theoretical.

-When your bioweapons dump connects to the mainland and the wind starts kicking up spores, isolation stops being a defense.
+When your bioweapons dump connects to the mainland, and the wind starts kicking up spores, isolation stops being a defense.
 It becomes a timer.

 5. Hashima Island (Gunkanjima)

 Hashima looks like a battleship from a distance, hence the nickname Gunkanjima.
 Up close, it is a monument to how fast industrial civilization can collapse.
 Mitsubishi ran an undersea coal mine here, packing over 5,000 people onto a tiny island by 1959.
 When Japan switched to petroleum, the mine closed in 1974.
 Within three months, the island was empty.
+Its ranking shows both its structural decay and the risks inside the ruins.

-The concrete high-rises were built to withstand typhoons and salty sea air.
+The concrete high-rises were built to withstand typhoons and saline sea air.
 They are failing anyway.
 Walls buckle, floors drop away, and entering any building means gambling that it will not come down on you.

 4. Poveglia Island